Program Director: Shahla Wunderlich, PhD, RD, FACN

 Email: email@example.com, firstname.lastname@example.org

-The Dietetic Internship at Montclair State University is a 10-month full-time post-baccalaureate program with a nutrition therapy emphasis.
+The Dietetic Internship at Montclair State University is a 10-month, full-time, post-baccalaureate program with a nutrition therapy emphasis.
 It consists of a minimum of 1200 hours of supervised practice in the field of dietetics as well as classroom education and the completion of 6 graduate credits.
-Eleven students will be accepted into the program as of September, 2010.
+A maximum of twelve students are accepted into the program.
 The Montclair State University Dietetic Internship is currently granted full accreditation by Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60696-6995, 312-899-0040.
+It is being considered for reaccreditation in Spring 2014.

-The Dietetic Internship is offered on a full-time basis during a period of 40 weeks in order for students to achieve the competencies set by the Accreditation Council for Education in Nutrition and Dietetics, and become eligible to take the Registration Examination for Dietitians.
-Upon passing the examination, graduates earn the credential Registered Dietitian (RD).
+The Dietetic Internship is offered on a full-time basis over 40 weeks in order for students to achieve the competencies set by the Accreditation Council for Education in Nutrition and Dietetics, and become eligible to take the Registration Examination for Dietitians.
+Upon passing the examination, graduates earn the credential Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN).
+Dietitians and nutritionists are not licensed in New Jersey at this time.

 Monday is reserved for didactic education, which includes lectures, guest speakers, and field trips.
 Students are required to take two graduate courses for a total of six credits.
 Courses are determined by the program director.
 Upon completing the Dietetic Internship, students may continue their graduate studies following matriculation.